LucasLeRay/personal-website/src/articles/boost-lead-generation-web-scraping.md

 - The workflow is highly customizable (because you code it yourself).
 - You can browse through the most complex websites.
 - It's free.

+Keep in mind that more and more websites are protected against Web Scraping.
+So developing one yourself makes it possible to bypass most security measures.

 ---